Radiative lifetime of the A 2{\Pi}1/2 state in RaF with relevance to laser cooling: Conclusions

 \section{Conclusions}

 In this work, the measurement of the radiative lifetime of the $A$~$^2 \Pi_{1/2}$ ($v=0$) state in RaF is presented.
 The lifetime was measured via delayed multi-step ionization using the CRIS experiment at the CERN-ISOLDE radioactive ion beam facility.
 The lifetime is determined to be $\tau = 35(1)$~ns.
-Using this value, the radiative decay rate $\Gamma = 2.9(2)\times10^{7}$~s$^{-1}$ is extracted, which further determines the natural linewidth of the transition $\Gamma/2\pi = 4.6(3)$~MHz and the maximum photon scattering rate $R^{\rm{max}}_{\rm{sc}} = 4.1(3)\times10^{6}$~s$^{-1}$.
+Using this value, the radiative decay rate $\Gamma = 2.86(8)\times10^{7}$~s$^{-1}$ is extracted, which further determines the maximum photon scattering rate $R^{\rm{max}}_{\rm{sc}} = 4.1(1)\times10^{6}$~s$^{-1}$.
 The validity of the lifetime measurement in RaF is benchmarked via a measurement of the lifetime of the $8P_{3/2}$ state in Fr using the same technique.
 The extracted lifetime for the $8P_{3/2}$ state in Fr at 83(3)~ns in this work is in agreement with the literature value.

 The quantities reported in this work are of direct relevance to simulations for efficient laser cooling of RaF.
 Laser-cooled and trapped neutral molecules are envisioned as sensitives probes for future searches of new physics, and thanks to its exceptionally diagonal Franck-Condon matrix, RaF is expected to scatter 10$^5$ photons using only 2 cooling lasers, while using 3 cooling lasers allows scattering an order of magnitude more photons than other laser-cooled molecules.
 While the photon-scattering acceleration is lower in RaF compared to the lighter homoelectronic molecules, it is shown that the difference becomes insignificant for a molecular source that produces a sufficiently slow beam ($\sim$50~m/s). \\